 We've heard your fuckin' whining and moaning about "when is Season 2" so here you go.
 See you on September 4th, mates. #TheBoysAreBack pic.twitter.com/Q6aS2NvKKkJune 26, 2020

-Above is the full virtual cast reunion, which signed off beautifully with the first moments of The Boys season 2.
-We've skipped the video above to this point so you can get your teeth into this first juicy slice of action as quickly as possible.
+You can watch the newest trailer for The Boys season 2 below, with rest of the trailers linked below.
+But, also, here's the full virtual cast reunion, which signed off beautifully with the first moments of The Boys season 2 (47:37).
 You can also get a peek at Aya Cash as Stormfront a little earlier in the VOD (38:37).

-In it - as if we expected anything different - we see the gore hasn't gone anyway.
-By our count in three minutes Black Noir slits two throats, beheads one, and rips another's face in half.
+In it - as if we expected anything different - we see the gore hasn't gone anywhere.
+By our count, in three minutes Black Noir slits two throats, beheads one, and rips another's face in half.
 We also see more from the mysterious Vought CEO, Giancarlo Esposito, who only made a cameo appearance in season 1.